S0AndS0/resume-builder/.github/README.md

 #### `assets/json/` directory
 [heading__assetsjson_directory]: #assetsjson-directory

-The `json/` directory collects content of various components of resulting Résumé, as well as defines visibility for sub-sections.
+The `json/` directory collects content for various components of resulting Résumé, as well as defines visibility for sub-sections.
 This facilitates swift per company customizations, by toggling `hidden` states, while also allowing adventurous content consumers to query data almost as though it were served from an API.

+#### `@types/front-end/resume.d.ts` file
+[heading__typesfrontendresumedts_file]: #typesfrontendresumedts-file

+The `resume.d.ts` file provides hints, and maybe lies, to TypeScript about the structure of various JSON files...
+Or in other words major changes to JSON structure must be accompanied by updates to the `resume.d.ts` file to ensure JavaScript interpreters do not throw dumb errors.

 ______